 Shares of many Municipal Funds are thinly traded, and therefore may be more volatile and subject to greater price fluctuations because of the Sponsor's buying and selling securities than shares with greater liquidity.
 Investors should be aware that there can be no assurance that the value of the Securities in the Trust's portfolio will increase or that the issuers of those Securities will pay dividends on outstanding shares.
-Any distributions of income to Unitholders will generally depend on the payment of income by the issuers of the underlying securities, and the declaration of dividends by a Municipal Fund depends on several factors including the financial condition of the issuers included in the portfolios of those Securities and general economic conditions.
+Any distributions of income to Unitholders will generally depend on the declaration of dividends by the issuers of the underlying stocks, and the declaration of dividends depends on several factors including the financial condition of the issuers included in the portfolios of those Securities and general economic conditions.